directus-labs/guest-authoring/testimonial-widget/index.md

 </style>
 ```

 ![Svelte Testimonial Carousel](./create-testimonial.gif)

 ## Summary

-In this guide, we have set up a Testimonial widget in SvelteKit using Directus.
+In this guide, you have set up a Testimonial widget in SvelteKit using Directus.
 It allows for adding new Testimonails data to Directus from Svelte and reading existing Testimonial data and displaying the in a carousel.

 If you have any questions or need further assistance, please feel free to drop by our [Discord](https://directus.chat/) server.